-New York is one of the best places in the country to power your home with solar energy.
+New York's renewable energy focus makes it one of the best places in the country to power your home with solar.
 No, the state doesn’t get as much sunlight each year as Florida or California.
 But it has something even better: solar incentives and tax credits.
 Thanks to these programs, you can get the benefits of solar energy at a much lower price.

 There are many different solar incentives in the Empire State.
 Most of them help you install a solar setup for less.
 Through various programs, you can save on solar panels for your home, your business, or even an institution or government building.
 But you can also go solar indirectly by joining one of New York’s many community solar projects and enjoy similar cost-savings as having your own rooftop panels, but without the hassle or cost of installation and ongoing maintenance.

 We’ll break it all down below and help you understand what solar incentives and tax credits are available to you in New York.

 Solar power has many obvious advantages.
 It’s a renewable energy source that produces no carbon emissions when used.
 And the only fuel it requires is free sunlight.
 But solar setups have one big downside: the installation cost.
 Many homes and businesses aren’t getting the perks of solar because they can’t afford this upfront cost (or just don’t want to pay it).

 That’s where solar incentives come in.
 These programs encourage people to switch to solar power by lowering its cost.
 Most incentives come from the government—federal, state, or local.
 But utilities can also offer them as a way to green the grid.

 One common type of incentive is a solar tax credit.
 This allows you to deduct all or part of the cost of installing solar panels from your tax bill.
 The federal government offers solar tax credits for homes and businesses, and many states—including New York—do the same.
 If you live in one of these states, you can stack your solar credits.
 When you go solar, you can take a discount on both your federal and state tax returns.